Alpha-2 Agonists

 • Alpha-2 agonists reduce central sympathetic outflow and lower peripheral vascular resistance.

-• Clinical uses include hypertension and ADHD.
+• Clinical uses include hypertension and ADHD (clonidine and guanfacine pathways).

 • Monitor for hypotension, bradycardia, and sedation.